Osteopathy in Europe: Regulation

 The recognition/regulation of the osteopathic profession varies from country to country; in some countries osteopathy is recognised and regulated, in others it is recognised but not yet regulated or also not recognised and not regulated.
 Regulated by law normally means that the title ‘osteopath’ is protected by law, and that osteopaths and/or osteopathic physicians can only use the titles if they meet certain statutory conditions in terms of competencies and registration and/or licensure.
 This would normally require statutory registration, as the health professional must comply with set standards of practice that protect the patients they treat; statutory regulation is set out in national or state/provincial law.

 As of 2025, osteopathy or osteopathic medicine is regulated in twelve European countries: Cyprus, Denmark, Finland, France, Iceland, Liechtenstein, Luxemburg, Malta, Norway, Portugal, Switzerland, and the UK.

 Where osteopathy is regulated, there is often a legal requirement for continuing professional development.
 In countries where osteopathy has voluntary registration there are informal requirements, usually defined by national associations.

+Osteopathy Europe

+Osteopathy Europe (OE) is an organisation which represents professional associations of osteopaths from different European countries in order to promote standards, regulation and recognition for osteopaths in Europe.
+OE is a member association of the Osteopathic International Alliance (OIA), which is an organisation promoting the advancement and unity of the global osteopathic profession.

+Osteopathy Europe (OE) has four committees: the Research Committee, Education Committee, Communication Task Force, and Policy Committee.
+The Research Committee promotes research impact, facilitates collaboration, and disseminates evidence-informed practices to improve patient care.
+The Education Committee develops and reviews educational policies and standards, providing guidance on education and its links to research and professional regulation.
+The Communication Task Force advises on best practices for promoting osteopathy, acting as a brand guardian and enhancing communication between OE and its members.
+The Policy Committee develops and reviews policies on osteopathic development, advising member organisations on statutory regulation.